Bernice Tlalane Mohapeloa

-Bernice Tlalane Mohapeloa BEM (1899–1997) was an educator and activist from Lesotho.
+Bernice Tlalane Mohapeloa BEM (1899–1997) was a Lesotho educator and activist.

 Early life

 Born Nee Morolong in Mafeteng, she received her primary education there, passing her standard six examinations in 1913.
-The next year she began teacher training at Thabana Morena Girls' School, completing the course in 1915, in which year she went to South Africa to attend Lovedale High School.
+The next year she began teacher training at Thabana Morena Girls' School, completing the course in 1915, and in the same year she went to South Africa to attend Lovedale High School.
 Receiving her junior certificate in 1918, she went to Fort Hare University College in 1919, obtaining her teacher's diploma in 1922.

 Career

 She taught at Tiger Kloof School and then at Indana Industrial School for Girls in Natal.
 When appointed principal of Mafeteng Intermediate School in 1929, she became the first Basotho woman to hold this position.
 She introduced Girl Guiding to the school.

-In 1942 Mohapeloa returned to Basutoland.
-In 1943 she began teaching at Basutoland High School.
+In 1942, Mohapeloa returned to Basutoland.
+In 1943, she began teaching at Basutoland High School.
 From 1944 until her official retirement in 1955, she taught at St Catherine's Girls Industrial School.

-In 1944 Mohapeloa founded the Basutoland Homemakers' Association, modeled on similar clubs, such as the Home Improvement Club at Fort Hare University College, which she had joined in 1931.
+In 1944, Mohapeloa founded the Basutoland Homemakers' Association, modeled on similar clubs, such as the Home Improvement Club at Fort Hare University College, which she had joined in 1931.
 She was president of the Association from 1945 to 1983.
 In the 1950s, there were approximately 3000 members in more than 100 clubs within the Association and there were over 13,000 members and 200 clubs after independence.

 In 1951, Mohapeloa acted as translator and lady-in-waiting to Paramount Chieftainess ‘Mantšebo Seeiso on a trip to England.
 In 1974, Mohapeloa became the first woman parliamentarian in Lesotho.